09 553 2211

 Dunedin Field of Remembrance

-The 2015 Field was established in the Oval, Princess Street.
+The 2015 Field was established in Oval Princess Street.
 697 named crosses commemorated the men and women from the Otago region who died in 1915.